 \section{Scheduling of Communication and Computing}

-Due to the layer-wise structure of deep models, the communication and computation tasks during the training process (e.g., one iteration) can be executed in parallel.
-The parallelism of communication and computing can further hide the communication time to reduce the overall training time.
-The communication and computation tasks can be formulated to a general directed acyclic graph (DAG) \cite{shi2018adag} for pipelining or scheduling such that the iteration time is minimal.
+DL models have a layer-wise structure that allows communication and computation tasks to be carried out in parallel during training~\cite{zhang2017poseidon}.
+The parallelism of communication and computing can effectively hide the communication time and reduce the overall training time.
+The communication and computation tasks can be formulated into a general directed acyclic graph (DAG)~\citep{shi2018adag}, pipelining or scheduling can be achieved to minimize iteration time.